-Robert LoBue, Patterson Belknap’s Co-Chair and Managing Partner, has been a litigator with the firm for more than 25 years.
+Robert LoBue served as Co-Chair of the Firm and Managing Partner from February 2007 to March 2014, and has been a litigator with the firm for more than 30 years.
 His practice includes both a first-seat role in many of the firm’s most significant complex antitrust and other business disputes as well as his long-time focus on intellectual property and First Amendment litigation and counseling.
-Mr. LoBue has argued numerous appeals in various federal and state courts including the Second, Sixth, Ninth and D.C.
+Mr. LoBue has argued numerous appeals in various federal and state courts including the Second, Fourth, Sixth, Ninth and D.C.
 Circuits, and the appellate courts of New York, New Jersey, Illinois and Florida.

 His extensive trial and appellate experience has earned him recognition in industry publications such as Chambers USA and Euromoney Institutional Investor PLC’s Benchmark: America’s Leading Litigation Firms and Attorneys.
 Chambers USA recognizes Mr. LoBue in the areas of Intellectual Property and Media and Entertainment and notes that he “stands out for his efficient and businesslike approach.”
 Benchmark lists Mr. LoBue as a “Litigation Star” in both our top-ranked Litigation group, as well as our Intellectual Property Litigation group, which is among the best firms nationally.
 Benchmark stated, “LoBue’s prowess is supported by client feedback; one satisfied client says, ‘If you want someone who’s going to waste your time, look elsewhere.
 Bob LoBue gets it done …’” He is co-author of the Media Law Resource Center’s 50-State Survey of Media Privacy and Related Law and of law review articles on journalist rights and federal procedure.